Who I am

 I also use the Akismet anti-spam plugin and service, provided by the WordPress developers at Automattic, which collects information about visitors who comment here.
 The information collected typically includes the commenter’s IP address, user agent, and referrer, along with other information directly provided by the commenter such as their name, username, email address, Web site URL, and the comment itself.

 I discourage commenters from uploading media, and may delete comments that contain, e.g., images.
 Please be aware that if you do upload images or other media with embedded location data (EXIF GPS) included, and if I permit that image, visitors to this Web site can download and extract any location data from the images you post.

-WordPress has a feature where if you leave a comment on my site, you may opt-in to saving your name, email address and website in cookies.
-However, I don’t use this feature, so I’m not going to store any of your personal information in cookies.
+WordPress has a feature where if you leave a comment on my site, you may opt-in to saving your name, email address, and website in cookies.
+However, I don’t use this feature, so don’t waste your time.

 Embedded content from other websites

-I hate that this happens, and some day I will go back and remove all the embedded YouTube videos from this site.
+I hate that this happens, and I’m slowly trying to remove the embedded YouTube videos from this site.
 Until then — watch yourself with third-party content, because I have no control over what they do with your data.

 My Internet Service Provider provides a standard package of back-end tools, including various analytical tools, which have varied over the years.
 Information collected about you may include the IP address your browser request came from, the page requested, the referrer page (if any), and your browser identification string (if any).
 If you need anonymity, I recommend using a VPN or other system to anonymize any or all of these things.